lws803/main/CS2113T_cheats/Coupling_cohesion.md

 # Coupling

-**Measure of number of dependencies between modules.** A module is coupled to another module when it depends on it.
+**Measure of number of dependencies/ associations between modules.** A module is coupled to another module when it depends on it.

 ## Types of Coupling
 1. **Content coupling** - one module modifies or relies on the internal workings of another module eg.